Rebalance window

 - Align buy and sell dates

-Define the settlement date alignment between buy and sell trade orders.
-You can choose from the following options:
+Settlement date alignment between buy and sell trade orders:

-Buy and sell today (default) - The system creates trade orders with today's transaction date.
+Buy and sell today (default) – Create trade orders with today's transaction date.

-Settle buys and sells on the same day - Both buy and sell trade orders have the same settlement date.
-This is useful for synchronized settlement of all trade orders.
-Settlement dates follow the security’s defined settlement period (for example, T+2) and are adjusted for market holidays, ensuring proper alignment.
+Settle buys and sells on the same day – Create buy and sell trade orders with the same settlement date.

 - Set trade order tags